isabella232/krill-manual/source/hsm.rst

           ID corresponds to the backend by verifying the existence of a previously created "signer identity key" within the backend and that the backend is able to correctly sign with that key.

-          If a key identifier is associated with a signer ID for which no signer is connected Krill will not be able to sign using that key.
           Krill is able to maintain the mapping between keys associated with a signer ID and the actual connected signer even if the name and server connection details in ``krill.conf`` are changed so you are free to rename the signer or replace the physical server by a (synchronized) spare or upgrade or change its IP address or the credentials used to access it and Krill will still know when connecting to it which keys it possesses.

 ..
 Warning:: If Krill is not configured to connect to the signer that possesses a key that Krill needs to sign with,
              or is unable to connect to it using the configured settings, then Krill will be unable to sign with that